Spit68/Fresh-Intellivent-Sky/README.md

 ## Copy settings between devices

-When two or more SKY devices are configured, the integration provides:
+When two or more supported devices are configured, the integration provides:

 - **Copy From Device**
 - **Copy To Device**